What Size Basketball Should I Get My Kid?

 You don’t need to spend a fortune.
 Here’s what matters:

-2. Decent grip — she should be able to hold it comfortably in one hand (or two for younger girls)
+- Decent grip — they should be able to hold it comfortably in one hand (or two for younger kids)

-4. Indoor/outdoor composite — unless you know she’ll only play on one surface
+- Indoor/outdoor composite — unless you know they’ll only play on one surface

 The Driveway Test

 Not sure if the ball is right?
-Watch her dribble in the driveway.
+Watch them dribble in the driveway.

-• If she’s slapping at it and can barely keep it going, the ball might be too big or too heavy.
+- If they’re slapping at it and can barely keep it going, the ball might be too big or too heavy.

-• If it looks like a tennis ball in her hands, she’s probably ready to size up.
+- If it looks like a tennis ball in their hands, they’re probably ready to size up.

-• If she can dribble comfortably at waist height with some control, that’s the right fit.
+- If they can dribble comfortably at waist height with some control, that’s the right fit.

 Bring Whatever You’ve Got

-Here’s the thing — don’t let the ball stop you from getting started.
-If she’s got a ball at home, bring it.
+Here’s the thing.
+Don’t let the ball stop you from getting started.
+If your child has a ball at home, bring it.
 We can figure out sizing at the session.
-I’d rather she show up with the wrong ball than not show up at all because you weren’t sure what to buy.
+I’d rather they show up with the wrong ball than not show up at all because you weren’t sure what to buy.

 At Inner Game, we’ve always got spare balls at every session.
-She won’t be left out.
-But if you want to grab her own ball so she can practise at home, now you know what to look for.
+No one gets left out.
+But if you want to grab them their own ball so they can practise at home, now you know what to look for.